leonmavr/kinect-rf/README.md

 python train_rf.py
 ```

-For the training, a simple feature extractor outline in `features.py` has been
+For the training, a simple feature extractor defined in `features.py` has been
 designed.
-This works based on a sliding mask and at each position of the block,
+This works by sliding a fixed-sized mask over the downscaled image.
 it computes the 24 differences between each intensity at each red dot and the
 intensity at the origin (green dot).
-The order is always the same and clockwise.
+The order is always as indicated by the
-Therefore each pixel in green will be described by a 28-length feature vector.
+arrows.
+Therefore each pixel in green can be described by a 24-length feature
+vector.
+Such vectors are fed to the Random Forest classifier, along with the
+labels.

 <img src="https://raw.githubusercontent.com/leonmavr/kinect-rf/refs/heads/master/assets/feature_mask.png" alt="feature mask" style="width: 25%; height: auto;">